Missouri Tigers: Homecoming

 The 2010 edition of the University of Missouri Homecoming also included the first ever visit by ESPN College GameDay.
 18,000 fans attended College GameDay at the Francis Quadrangle on Saturday, October 23, 2010.
-The turnout broke the previous record of 15,800 fans set at the University of Nebraska in 2001.
+The turnout broke the previous largest crowd of 15,800 fans set at the University of Nebraska in 2001, a record that would stand until 2023.

 Big MO

 Big MO is a 6-foot, 150-pound bass drum featured at Mizzou football games.
 Big MO's handlers are actually University of Missouri alumni rather than student members of Marching Mizzou.
 Big MO is used to lead fans in the traditional MIZ-ZOU cheer.
 The drum has been a Mizzou football tradition since 1981, when it was acquired by a Mizzou athletic booster club known as the St. Louis Quarterback Club.
 The club donated $5,000 to purchase the drum, which was built by Ludwig Drums in Chicago.
 The drum, originally painted red with gold flakes, was brought back from Chicago strapped in the back of a pickup truck.
 When it arrived in Columbia, the drum was repainted black and presented to the university a week before the first 1981 football game at an event known as the Tiger Fall Rally.
 Responsibility for Big MO was transferred to the Mizzou chapters of Kappa Kappa Psi and Tau Beta Sigma in 1993.
 Only student and alumni members of the two organizations are eligible to be on the Big MO crew.
 Big MO is the third largest bass drum in the United States, behind Big Bertha at the University of Texas and the Purdue Big Bass Drum.

 In April 2011, the Mizzou chapters of Kappa Kappa Psi and Tau Beta Sigma kicked off a fundraising campaign to replace Big MO, which deteriorated over several decades of use.
 The current Big MO weighs 800-plus-pounds and has a 9-foot diameter and a 54-inch width, making it the largest collegiate bass drum as well as largest bass drum in the United States.
 The new drum was built by Neil Boumpani of Boumpani Music Company, a custom drum maker in Barnesville, Georgia.
 The new record-setting Big MO debuted when Mizzou entered play in the Southeastern Conference in 2012.